 Finding Your Quest

 A Quest, by the medieval definition is: an expedition made by a knight to accomplish a prescribed task.
-There is a great amount of adventure, daring and excitement in that short definition, and in the depths of every person there is a desire to take a quest.
-Quests, are not, specifically, all the same, but each person has one.
-We, as Christians, know we have a Quest given by the King of Kings (Mark 16:15), but He sends each of us out, in different capacities, to accomplish the same goal.
+There is a great amount of adventure, daring and excitement in that short definition.
+In the depths of every person there is a desire to take a quest and accomplish a task in life.
+Quests are not specifically all the same, but each person has one.
+We as Christians know we have a quest given to us by the King of Kings (Mark 16:15), and He sends each of us out on different Quests to accomplish the same goal.
 Do you know what your Quest is?
 Are you living your Quest?

 Here are some key features of a Quest:

 Quest can arise from tragedy or life changing moments.

 More often than not a person finds their quest and calling amidst great hardship or in extreme life-changing moments.
 For example, the Apostle Paul was a persecutor of Christians and hunted them down with vigor.
 Paul had a life changing moment on the Damascus road, and thus, his life radically changed (Acts 9:1-8).
 His quest began.
 Many full-time missionaries will likewise tell you that they too had a life changing experience, most likely while on a short term mission trip, and therefore decided to make it their life quest.
 Maybe you are going through a divorce, loss of a job, a crisis, or are deeply disillusioned with your place in the world?
 If so, take faith, because these moments of hardship can also lead to times of great rebirth and the beginning of a quest.

 Quests are not comfortable, but if it’s a true quest, you don’t care.